ck011604/database-project-app/README.md

      ```

 5. **Import SQL File**
-   - Open MySQL Workbench, connect to your local server, and import `restaurantDB.sql`.
+   - Open MySQL Workbench, connect to your local server, and import `restaurantDB.sql` (found in the root folder).

 6. **Start the Server**
-   - Navigate to the server directory and run:
+   - In a separate terminal, run:
      ```
      cd server
      node server.js
      ```
+   - (Should be in the folder root/server)

 7. **Start the React App**
    - In a separate terminal, run: